Heraclius Constantine: Early life

+Sole Reign

 Constantine became senior emperor when his father died on 11 February 641.
 He reigned together with his younger half-brother Heraclonas, the son of Martina.
+Another shuffling of the imperial college saw Constantine's son Constans promoted to Caesar, ahead of his half-uncle David and Martinus, who was also promoted and the anonymous youngest son took Martinus' place as nobilissimus.

-His supporters feared action against him on the part of Martina and Heraclonas, and the treasurer Philagrius advised him to write to the army, informing them that he was dying and asking for their assistance in protecting the rights of his children.
+Constantine's supporters feared action against him on the part of Martina and Heraclonas, and the treasurer Philagrius advised him to write to the army, informing them that he was dying and asking for their assistance in protecting the rights of his children.
 He also sent a vast sum of money, more than two million solidi (gold coins), to Valentinus, an adjutant of Philagrius, to distribute to the soldiers to persuade them to secure the succession for his sons after his death.

 He died of tuberculosis after only three months, on 25 May, leaving Heraclonas sole emperor.
 A rumor that Martina had him poisoned led first to the imposition of Constans II as co-emperor and then to the deposition, mutilation, and banishment of Martina and her sons.